Integrating an External Kernel Module into Buildroot

 This confirms that the package has been successfully registered in Buildroot’s build system.
 The .config file is located in the root directory of Buildroot and is generated after saving your menuconfig selections.

-Modifying the Top-Level Makefile of the Actual Source Code
+Modifying the Top-Level Makefile of the Kernel Module

-The final step is to update the top-level Makefile of the kernel module source.
-This ensures it builds correctly within the Buildroot environment.
+The final step is to update the top-level Makefile of the kernel module source so it builds correctly within the Buildroot environment.

 Top-Level Makefile